petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/object-api-basics.md

 ## Managing Object Permissions

-Use the Object APIs to read and update permissions for object entries.
+Use the object APIs to read and update permissions for object entries.
 See [Objects Application Permissions](../../objects-application-permissions.md) for more information.

-1. Execute `Able_GET_Permissions` to retrieve a list of Object entry permissions.
+1. Execute `Able_GET_Permissions` to retrieve a list of object entry permissions.

    ```bash
    ./Able_GET_Permissions.sh {entry-id}